Top Doctor 2012-2020

 During his tenure at MGH, he published a number of research articles in major cardiology journals.
 His research focused on the development of new pharmacologic therapies to treat heart attacks, the effect of kidney failure on clinical outcomes after angioplasty, and on inflammatory molecules released during coronary artery bypass surgery.
 In addition to these publications, he presented a series of related abstracts at the national cardiology meetings from 1998-2002.

-He now practices at Boca Raton Regional Hospital and North Ridge Medical Center as a staff clinical/interventional cardiologist and was recently appointed Clinical Assistant Professor of Biomedical Science at Florida Atlantic University/Miami School of Medicine.
-He looks forward to this new opportunity to combine teaching and academic pursuits with the practice of clinical medicine.
+He now practices at Boca Raton Regional Hospital as a staff clinical cardiologist and was recently promoted to Clinical Associate Professor of Biomedical Science at the Charles E. Schmidt College of Medicine, Florida Atlantic University.
+He enjoys this opportunity to combine teaching and academic pursuits with the practice of clinical medicine.

-He is triple boarded in Internal Medicine, Cardiology, and Interventional Cardiology, focusing his practice on consultative cardiology (coronary artery disease, cardiac arrhythmias, congestive heart failure and preventative cardiology) with a special interest in coronary intervention.
-He is an active member of the American Medical Association, the Massachusetts Medical Society, the American College of Cardiology, and the American Heart Association.
+He is Board Certified in Cardiovascular Disease, focusing his practice on consultative cardiology including coronary artery disease, cardiac arrhythmias, congestive heart failure, valvular heart disease, adult congenital heart disease, and preventative cardiology.
+He is an active member of the Florida Medical Association, the Massachusetts Medical Society, the American College of Cardiology, and the American Heart Association.

-His free time is spent with his wife Sarah, a local pediatrician, and his two daughters.
+His free time is spent with his wife Sarah, the Senior Associate Dean for Medical Education at the Charles E. Schmidt College of Medicine, Florida Atlantic University, and his two daughters.